bichngocbui/SQL-in-BigQuery-Sales-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/5aded4ef-8619-4686-a65c-694219470fbc)

 The data reveals ___fluctuating stock levels___ and ___significant month-over-month changes in 2011___, with ___most products bearings showing sharp declines in stock towards the end of the year___. ___Seasonal demand___ appears to influence these variations, as many items experienced large swings in stock, indicating unpredictable demand.
 To improve, it's recommended to ___enhance demand forecasting models___ to align stock levels with actual trends, ___focus on better inventory management___ for seasonal fluctuations, and ___prioritize replenishing___ high-demand items before peak periods to avoid shortages.
-### Query7: Calc Ratio of Stock / Sales in 2011 by product name, by month
+### Query 7: Calc Ratio of Stock / Sales in 2011 by product name, by month
 #### Syntax
 ``` sql
 with